Theohhhu/theohhhu.github.io/index.md

 ## About Me

-I am a Ph.D. student at University of Technology Sydney (UTS)
+I am currently pursuing a Ph.D. in Artificial Intelligence at the University of Technology Sydney (UTS), under the guidance of Prof. Xiaojun Chang.

 ## Research Interests